 Mr. Gelberg graduated with honors from the University of Michigan Law School.
 He completed his undergraduate studies at the University of California, Los Angeles, where he received a B.A. in political science and graduated summa cum laude.

-Mr. Gelberg is a member of the Los Angeles County Bar Association’s Committee on Judicial Appointments, the California State Bar Health Law Committee, the Federal Bar Association, and the American Bar Association’s White Collar Crime Committee.
-He is admitted to practice in California, the U.S. District Court for the Central District of California, and the Ninth Circuit Court of Appeals.
+Mr. Gelberg has served as a member of the Los Angeles County Bar Association’s Committee on Judicial Appointments, the California State Bar Health Law Committee, the Federal Bar Association, and the American Bar Association’s White Collar Crime Committee.

 In Private Practice: